-- tell your doctor if you’re uncomfortable with specific words being used to describe parts of your body, like “penis”, “vulva”, etc. You can also suggest alternative words or terms for them to use instead!
+- tell your doctor if you’re uncomfortable with specific words being used to describe parts of your body, like “penis”, “vulva”, etc. You can also suggest alternatives!

-- ask your doctor to explain any procedure they might do before or as they’re doing it, so you know what’s going on and why it’s happening
+- ask your doctor to explain any procedure before or as they’re doing it, so you know what’s going on and why it’s happening

 What can I do if my doctor won’t listen to me?
 What if they discriminate against me?